Saeidehbhdr/DFS-Distributed-Tracing/README.md

 ### **Instana Distributed Tracing**

-The progect is to find out if there are any microservices running on the server.
+The project is to find out if there are any microservices running on the server.
 If it finds such a microservice, it will start instrumenting that service and it starts tracking key performance indicators (KPI’s) of the HTTP connections between this service and its neighboring services by looking at the HTTP library calls that service is performing.
 One of